JustalK/SERVER-API/README.md

 ### Pre-commit

-`Husky` has been installed and will prevent to push any code that has not been tested.
+`Husky` has been installed and will prevent to push any code that break the project.

 ## Seeding